 With regards to the Securities portfolio, the Bank seeks to invest in securities of the highest credit quality that are relatively protected from potential downgrades and highly liquid on the secondary market whilst abiding by the list of permitted activities and products as included in the Treasury Credit Framework.
-Preference is given to fixed income instruments that are deemed eligible marketable assets by the ECB, and eligible as high-quality liquid assets ("HQLA") for LCR and NSFR purposes.
+Preference is given to fixed income instruments that are deemed eligible marketable assets by the ECB, and eligible as HQLA for LCR and NSFR purposes.